amashhour1974/WeTransfer/README.md

 * Use the snippet.py to test it out.
 * Open up a terminal and run the following commands using ipyhton

+Line 1 and Line 2 are just imports.
+In line 3, it creates a CircuitBreaker object for make_request. setting exceptions=(Exception,), this will catch all the exceptions.

 ```

 WeTransfer git:(main) ✗ ipython